 I’m a huge fan of pentatonic scales, but not just the major and minor ones; there’s so much more you can do with pentatonics.
-After all, pentatonic means 5 tones—any 5 tones—and there are literally thousands of combinations available, if you just take the time to permutate them all.
+After all, pentatonic means 5 tones—any 5 tones—and there are literally hundreds of combinations available, 330 to be precise, if you just take the time to permutate them all–and that’s the idea with custom pentatonic scales.
 If you don’t have the time, read on because I’ve permutated a bunch of them below for you to wail away on.
 As guitarists, we’re so used to pentatonics and they feel reassuringly comfortable under our fingers, so why stop at just the major and minor?

-The rules for creating custom pentatonic scales are simple: the scale must have 5 notes and there must be 2 notes on each string.
+The rules for creating custom pentatonic scales are simple: the scale must have 5 notes.
 That’s all there is to it.
 We’ll base our custom pentatonics on the box 1 major and minor shapes as it’s by far the most comfortable area on the fretboard.
 If you really like any of these scales, you can map them out in the other four positions.

 Here’s the minor pentatonic box: